Diego Sanchez: Submission grappling

 Sanchez was scheduled to participate in a four-man grappling tournament organized by Grapplers Quest at the UFC Fan Expo in Toronto, between April 29 and 30 of 2011.
 In the first round, he defeated Andrew McInnes by submission via kneebar.
 Sanchez lost to Ryan Hall by points in the final round.

 Sanchez was scheduled to face Jake Ellenberger at Submission Underground 8.
 Ellenberger won via fastest escape time.

 Sanchez was booked to compete against fellow MMA veteran Jake Shields in a grappling match at High Rollerz 4.
 Sanchez lost the superfight.

 Bare Knuckle Fighting Championship

-Sanchez signed with Bare Knuckle Fighting Championship on November 2022.
+Sanchez signed with Bare Knuckle Fighting Championship in November 2022.
 After being medically cleared to compete by the New Mexico Athletic Commission, he faced former WBA super welterweight champion Austin Trout at BKFC: KnuckleMania 3 on February 17, 2023.
 Sanchez lost the bout via TKO in the 4th round due to doctor stoppage.

+Boxing

+Sanchez was scheduled to face John Makdessi in his boxing debut on April 12, 2025 at ICS Mania 1.
+However the entire card was canceled due to contractual obligations.

 Personal life

-Sanchez was married to Bernadette Sanchez and has a daughter with her.